cpanel/elevate/docs-website-src/content/_index.md

 ---
-title: "cPanel Elevate CentOS 7 to AlmaLinux 8"
+title: "cPanel ELevate CentOS 7 to AlmaLinux 8"
 date: 2022-03-15T08:53:47-05:00
 draft: false
 layout: single
 ---

-# Welcome to the cPanel Elevate Project.
+# Welcome to the cPanel ELevate Project.

 ## Goal

-The cPanel Elevate Project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.
+The cPanel ELevate Project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.

 ## Introduction